Sablefish Sinigang

 Spiny Lobster Pumpkin Bisque

-Spiny lobster season is synonymous with fall (see our blog post, Diving Into Spiny Lobster Season to learn more about the fishery and the spiny lobsters themselves).
+Spiny lobster season is synonymous with fall.
 Lobster bisque is a natural choice for anyone looking to make the most of the season - and a pumpkin twist to this traditionally tomato-based bisque makes it twice as festive for the fall.

 Preparing Fresh Sea Cucumber - Step 1